Clarifai rolls out an on-premise visual search tool for businesses

 “Think of a casino with 10,000 cameras that all go to a central place,” CEO Matt Zeiler said.
 “You have like a streaming service that’s [faster than] running through the cloud that needs to run close to the edge.
 The camera is there, it’s not good enough, so you have to stream it to a central hub.
 You have to close the latency down, scale it, and protect privacy.
 It’s all the same API objects and structures you would use.”

 The company also said it made two hires at high-level executive spots: a VP of engineering and a VP of product.
-Ulas Bardak joined Clarifai to head engineering after working at Whisper, while Rajesh Talpade previously served as a product lead for Google.
+Ulas Bardak joined Clarifai to head engineering after working at Whisper, while Rajesh Talpade previously served as a product lead for Google .
 Both of these hires are part of that growing-up process as it starts to try to woo more businesses — and the kinds of talent it needs to build these tools.

 Part of Clarifai’s pitch is that it can be a neutral party when it comes to image recognition.
 While companies like Google and Pinterest can have their own sets of data and build custom visual search algorithms for their products, Clarifai works to build those tools that other companies can tap in order to have their own kinds of visual search tools.
 It’s part of a process to hand off some of these harder processes to a third party and focus on the key elements of their products, a hallmark of web development that led to an explosion in the startup ecosystem.